ShinoharaYuuyoru/NoiseReductionUsingGRU/README.md

 # NoiseReductionUsingGRU

-Title: Noise Reduction Using GRU.
+Title: Noise Reduction Using GRU(RNN).

 This is my graduation project in BIT, 2018.